tmuras/moosh/www/commands/index.md

 h5p-plugin-libraries-export
 ----
 Exports libraries from H5p plugin to file in csv format.
-In H5p plugin content types and libraries are treated as one data type.
+In fact H5p content types are just libraries that are marked as runnable.
+Be aware that H5p Plugin libraries are stored separately from H5p Core libraries.

 Available options: